-2.4 Housing Facilities
+3.4 Housing Facilities

 Currently, 31 assisted-living and affordable-housing developments are located within the North Corridor, accounting for 5,000 units.
 Assuming one unit is equal to one household, assisted and affordable housing represents approximately 15% of all North Corridor households.
 Over three dozen educational facilities are located within the North Corridor.
 One post office, the Miami Gardens City Hall, and the Opa-Locka City Hall are institutional land uses in the Corridor, along with two police stations, but there are no hospitals.
+The nearest hospital to the corridor is Hialeah Hospital which is approximately one mile away.

-2.4.1 Brownsville Transit Village
+3.4.1 Brownsville Transit Village

-Recent residential developments in the North Corridor that address TOD, as well as affordable housing, are the Brownsville Transit Village and Pelican Cove, each is described on the following pages.
+Recent residential developments in the North Corridor that address TOD, as well as affordable housing, are the Brownsville Transit Village and Pelican Cove.